-The City of Northglenn received violations for 6 locations that failed to retest cross-connection control devices within 90 days of the testing date and 4 locations that had uncontrolled cross-connections that did not repair the problem within 120 days of being noticed of the violation.
-These violations occurred during the period of May 2019 to May 2020.
+The City of Northglenn received violations for 6 locations that failed to retest cross-connection control devices within 90 days of the testing date.
+In addition, 4 locations had uncontrolled cross-connections that did not repair the problem within 120 days of being noticed of the violation.
+These violations occurred during the period of August 2019 through August 2020.